ipfs/ipfs-docs/docs/concepts/persistence.md

 # Persistence, permanence, and pinning

-Understand the concepts behind IPFS pinning, along with the differences between persistence, permanence, and pinning itself.
+Understand the concepts behind IPFS pinning, along with the differences between persistence, permanence, and pinning.

 ## Persistence versus permanence

-One of the main goals of IPFS is to preserve humanity's history by enabling the permanent web.
-But what does permanence mean?
-And why does this matter?
+One goal of IPFS is to preserve humanity's history by letting users store data while minimising the risk of that data being lost or accidentally deleted.
+This is often referred to as permanence.
+But what does permanence _really_ mean, and why does it matter?

-Today [The average lifespan of a web page is 100 days](https://blogs.loc.gov/thesignal/2011/11/the-average-lifespan-of-a-webpage/) before it's gone forever.
+A 2011 study found that the [average lifespan of a web page is 100 days](https://blogs.loc.gov/thesignal/2011/11/the-average-lifespan-of-a-webpage/) before it's gone forever.
 It's not good enough for the primary medium of our era to be this fragile.
-IPFS keeps every version of your files and makes it simple to set up resilient networks for mirroring data.
+IPFS can keep every version of your file you wish to store, and make it simple to set up resilient networks for mirroring data.

-Trying to counter that, nodes on the IPFS network automatically cache the downloaded resources and keep those available for uploading to other nodes.
+Nodes on the IPFS network can automatically cache resources it downloads, and keep those resources available for other nodes.
 This system depends on nodes being willing and able to cache and share resources with the network.
 Storage is finite, so nodes need to clear out some of their previously cached resources to make room for new resources.
 This process is called _garbage collection_.

 To ensure that data _persists_ on IPFS, and is not deleted during garbage collection, [data can be pinned](/how-to/pin-files/) to one or more IPFS nodes.
-In simple terms, pinning gives you control over disk space and data retention.
+Pinning gives you control over disk space and data retention.
 As such, you should use that control to pin any content you wish to keep on IPFS indefinitely.

 ## Garbage Collection

 [Garbage collection](<https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)>) is a form of automatic resource management widely used in software development.
-The garbage collector attempts to reclaim garbage, or memory occupied by objects that are no longer in use.
-IPFS uses garbage collection to free disk space on your IPFS node.
+The garbage collector attempts to reclaim memory occupied by objects that are no longer in use.
+IPFS uses garbage collection to free disk space on your IPFS node by deleting data that it thinks is no longer needed.

 The IPFS garbage collector is configured in the `Datastore`section of [the go-ipfs config file](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md).
 The important settings related to the garbage colllector are: